+And this is good news because the fridge is NOT a cake's friend!
 Many people do not realize this, but unless you have a perishable filling or butter in your icing, you should avoid putting cake in the fridge!
-The fridge is not a cake’s friend – it only serves to dry your cake out.
-You are better off freezing your cake if you don’t need it for a few days, rather than leaving it in the fridge.
-That’s another reason I prefer shortening based frostings.
+The fridge is not a cake's friend - it only serves to dry your cake out.
+You are better off freezing your cake if you don't need it for a few days, rather than leaving it in the fridge.
+That's another reason I prefer icing without butter.
 You can also freeze fully iced cakes with this frosting.
 But just be sure to put it in a sealed cake container.
 And if you need it frozen for more than a few days, wrap it in 2 garbage bags and push the air out.

-Okay, so you’ve heard me say it before, but I wholeheartedly believe that butter belongs IN the cake and has absolutely no business in the frosting.
+Okay, so you've heard me say it before, but I wholeheartedly believe that butter belongs IN the cake and has absolutely no business in the frosting.
 Butter just makes frosting way too rich, while shortening frosting is so much lighter and tastier!
-If you love shortening based icing, you’ll also love my Whipped Cream Buttercream Frosting made with shortening.
-It takes a little more time than this one, but it’s also a little less sweet, light and delicious!
+If you love shortening based icing, you'll also love my 2 Ingredient White Chocolate Whipped Cream Frosting (Ganache), Strawberry Whipped Cream Frosting (with jam) and Whipped Cream Buttercream Frosting made with shortening.
+It takes a little more time than this one, but it's also a little less sweet, light and delicious!
 AND you can make it chocolate as well.